Typically, a system with intrusion detection, surveillance, fire/smoke detection, and professional monitoring qualifies.

 - Location: Properties in high-crime areas may receive larger discounts due to the increased risk.

-- Insurance Provider: Different insurers offer varying discount rates based on their risk assessment models.
+- Insurance Provider: Different Insurers offer varying discount rates based on their risk assessment models.

 Regulatory Landscape and Compliance Standards